-- Does the Company have any Subsidiary Company/ Companies?
+1. Does the Company have any Subsidiary Company/ Companies?

 Yes, the company has 16 subsidiaries and one Joint venture located in India and other countries as on March 31, 2020.
+The details

-The details of subsidiaries are provided in Board's report, which forms part of the annual report. - 2.
-Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent company?
+2. Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent company?
 If yes, then indicate the number of such subsidiary company(s).